briangershon/heirloom/readme.md

         # install as a command-line tool
         npm install -g heirloom

-        # setup these two AWS authentication keys in your environment:
+        # If you want to authenticate via environment variables, set these up:
         AWS_SECRET_ACCESS_KEY
         AWS_ACCESS_KEY_ID

+        # Or you can authenticate via the command-line:
+        heirloom -d aws-access-key-id -e aws-secret-access-key

 ## Usage

-### Copy one file to 'mybucketname' on S3.
+### Copy one file to 'myS3bucketname' on S3.
 On S3 the file is saved using the full path in its name

         $ heirloom --bucket myS3bucketname --input /Users/brian/Pictures/CA_1920x1080_05.jpg

-### Copy one file to 'mybucketname' on S3 but strip off 2 levels of the path.
+### Copy one file to 'myS3bucketname' on S3 but strip off 2 levels of the path.

         # save to S3 as /Pictures/CA_1920x1080_05.jpg
         $ heirloom --bucket myS3bucketname --input /Users/brian/Pictures/CA_1920x1080_05.jpg --strip 2

-### Copy one file to 'mybucketname' on S3 but strip off 2 levels of the path, plus prepend a new root path
+### Copy one file to 'myS3bucketname' on S3 but strip off 2 levels of the path, plus prepend a new root path

         # save to S3 as /SomewhereElse/Pictures/CA_1920x1080_05.jpg
         $ heirloom --bucket myS3bucketname --input /Users/brian/Pictures/CA_1920x1080_05.jpg --strip 2 --prepend '/SomewhereElse'